-Our study provided a census of the hottest stars in 22 star-forming regions in M31, characterizing their massive star content, age of the populations, and the interstellar extinction.
-It also provides a six-band photometric catalog from 30 HST fields, complete to $\sim$ 23 mag in B and V and including over

-$10^5$ massive stars.
-The fields span from 5.9 to about 22 kpc in deprojected galactocentric distance, with two fields in the north and south portions of the inner spiral arms (field 55 = OB10, and field 53 = OB22), many fields along or close to the "10 kpc star formation ring," the most conspicuous UV-bright galaxy-wide structure, four fields (two north and two south) on the next outer arm, and two outermost fields (NE and SW) on the faintest but still visible (in the GALEX UV imaging) spiral structure.
+Our study provided a census of the hottest stars in twenty-two star-forming regions in M31, characterizing their massive stars content, age of the populations, and the interstellar extinction.
+It also provides a 6-band photometric catalog from 30 HST fields, complete to \sim 23mag in B and V and including over 105 massive stars.
+The fields span from 5.9 to about 22kpc in deprojected galactocentric distance, with two fields in the North and South portions of the inner spiral arms (field 55=OB10, and field 53=OB22), many fields along or close to the "10kpc star-formation ring", the most conspicuous UV-bright galaxy-wide structure, four fields (two north and two south) on the next outer arm, and two outermost fields (NE and SW) on the faintest but still visible (in the GALEX UV imaging) spiral structure.

-The choice of six-band photometry from far-UV to I yields particular leverage to discern the hottest stars, providing better sensitivity than other catalogs to ages of the order of a few to a few tens of millions of years.
-For about 15% of the total source catalog we have good photometry in enough filters to perform an SED analysis with model atmosphere colors, and derive $T{\rm eff}$ and E(B-V), although for a fraction of sources (crowded regions) photometry in UV filters seems too bright, causing $T{\rm eff}$ to be overestimated.
-Tests with different model grids suggest that supersolar metallicity gives better fits for part of the sample, although the results also depend on the assumed type of selective extinction curve $A{\lambda}/E(B-V)$ .
-In some cases

-UV-steep extinction curves produce better fits.
-In NGC 206 (OB78), covered with two contiguous HST fields, we measure about 7000 stars per field, similar to other fields in bright spiral arm portions, but there are three to four times more stars with small photometric errors, and hot stars, than in other fields with similar total source density (Table 3).
+The choice of six-band photometry from far-UV to I yields particular leverage to discern the hottest stars, providing better sensitivity than other catalogs to ages of the order or few, to a few tens, million years.
+For about 15% of the total source catalog we have good photometry in enough filters to perform an SED analysis with model atmosphere colors, and derive T{eff} and E(B - V), although for a fraction of sources (crowded regions) photometry in UV filters seems too bright, causing T{eff} to be overestimated.
+Tests with different model grids suggest that supersolar metallicity gives better fits for part of the sample, although the results also depend on the assumed type of selective extinction curve $A{\lambda}/E(B - V)$.
+In some cases UV-steep extinction curves produce better fits.
+In NGC206 (OB78), covered with two contiguous HST fields, we measure about 7,000 stars per field, similar to other fields in bright spiral arm portions, but there are 3 to 4 times more stars with small photometric errors, and of hot stars, than in other fields with similar total source density (Table 3).
 The only other field that has a similarly high number of hot stars is OB54.
-The latter has an average $E(B-V) \sim 0.45$ mag, versus $\sim 0.20$ mag in NGC 206, making it presumably even richer intrinsically, since the observational limit is the same for all fields.
-Note that two fields were used to cover OB78, and one for OB54; therefore we are comparing here the number of stars per field.
-In total, OB78 is about twice as large and has about twice the number of hot stars, but less reddening.
+The latter has an average $E(B - V) \sim 0.45$ mag, versus ~ 0.20 mag in NGC206, making it presumably even richer intrinsically, since the observational limit is the same for all fields.
+Note that two fields were used to cover OB78, and one for OB54, therefore we are comparing here number of stars per field.
+In total, OB78 is about twice larger and has about twice the number of hot stars, but less reddening.